SchlenkR/applied_fsharp_challenge/artikel/3 - Composing stateless processing functions.md

 So, curryin can also be seen as a way of providing "factories for other functions".
 And it is important that we design our "factory functions" in a way that all parameters come first, then followed by the input value to have a float->float function at the end.
 When things get more complex in the following section, the technique of factory functions will help us a lot.

-1) Erklären; Blockschaltbild.
+3) Erklären; Blockschaltbild.
 This is nice, because it is just a "Bauanleitung" for a signal flow.
 Which means: We don't have to care about evaluating things.
 And we do not have to specify an "i" (input) explicitly; this "ergibt sich" from the composition itself.

 [TODO: Depending on the character of the circuit, we will use a mix of all 4 forms.]

-### Extending the Example
+### Parallel Composition (TODO: Stimmt das?)

+TODO: Parallel doesn't (necessarily) mean parallel execution.
+This can be, but doesn't have to be.

-Now that we understand what serial composition is, we know that it is useful to have functions of type float->float, and we understand that serial composition of these functions can be done by using the *>>* operator.
+Now that we understand what serial composition is, we know that it is useful to have functions of type float->float, and we understand that serial composition of these functions can be done by using the *>>* or *|>* operators.

 Let's extend our sample in a way where the techniques of serial composition is not sufficient.

 The distortion effect we just engineered sounds nice, and we want to be able to "blend it in" together with a high-pass filtered version of the original signal.
 This high-pass signal shall be used for distortion, too.
 Visualizing this in a block diagram is easy [TODO: inhaltlich nicht korrekt (siehe Codebeispiel); viel mehr erklären]:

-[TODO: Block diagram]
+[BS_B]

 Note that for now, we don't have a high pass filter, so we just use a placeholder function that works like a normal stateless processing function of type float->float: